 How To Succeed At Language Exams

-We all know the score: exams are quickly approaching, your stress levels are rising, and you feel like the days are getting shorter and shorter as you run out of time to study.
-Heck, even the nights feel shorter, as the idea of cramming for your French, German, or Spanish exams is giving you nightmares.
-Panicking is rarely a good way to cope with stress, so if you’re studying for those upcoming A-levels, DAAF or high school exams, follow these simple tricks to boost your confidence for the big day.
+We all know how it goes: Your exams are quickly approaching, your stress levels are rising, and you feel like you’re running out of time to study.
+Unfortunately, panicking is rarely a good way to cope with stress, so if you’re studying for upcoming A-levels, DAAF or any other kind of language exams, follow these simple tricks to boost your confidence for the big day.

 Unfortunately, there’s no one-size-fits-all approach to studying for exams.
-Every exam is unique, with a certain set of specific skills being tested.
-For example, being fluent in Italian might make you a pro at the spoken exam, but you’ll probably crash and burn in the written exam if your grammar knowledge is lacking.
-If you grew up bilingual, or have loads of friends who speak the language you’re learning, then you most likely learned the language in an intuitive way.
+Every exam is unique, with a set of specific skills being tested.
+For example, being conversational in Italian might make you a pro at the spoken exam, but you’ll probably crash and burn in the written part if your grammar knowledge is lacking.
+If you have loads of friends who speak the language you’re learning, then you most likely learned the language in an intuitive way.
 You should therefore focus your study time on mastering the grammar rules.

-Plan ahead, make sure you know exactly what aspects of the language are being tested in the exam itself, and prioritize your revision on improving the weakest parts of your linguistic repertoire.
-After all, no one likes a surprise on exam day, do they?
+Plan ahead, make sure you know exactly what aspects of the language are being tested on the exam itself, and prioritize your time on improving the weakest parts of your linguistic repertoire.

-Start as soon as possible!
-Look at your schedule and build yourself a tailor-made plan that gives you ample time to focus on all areas of the language.
-Dedicate between 30-90 minutes a day to your language learning, and be honest about your specific needs: you might need to adjust the amount of time you spend learning grammar/vocabulary versus the amount of time you spend practicing speaking, reading or writing.
-Just remember — you are the master of your own study plan, so if you hate the inanity of the same daily routine, you can always switch things up by dedicating an entire day to just one area.
-And if you thrive on structure and routine, build yourself a clear daily agenda and stick to it!
+Look at your schedule and build yourself a tailor-made plan that allows you ample time to focus on all areas of the language.
+Dedicate between 30-90 minutes a day to your language learning, and be honest about your specific needs.
+You might need to adjust the amount of time you spend learning grammar and vocabulary versus the amount of time you spend practicing speaking or reading.
+Just remember — you are the master of your own study plan, so you can always switch things up if you worry you’ll get bored.
+And if you thrive on routine, build yourself a clear daily agenda and stick to it!

-Whichever approach you choose, the most important thing is to plan long in advance to give you a clear understanding of your strengths and weaknesses right from the start.
-Plus, to give yourself a little motivational boost during your review time, set yourself daily or weekly goals that you can aim for.
+Whatever approach you choose, the most important thing is to plan in advance so you have a clear understanding of your strengths and weaknesses from the start.
+Plus, to give yourself a little motivational boost during your review time, set yourself daily goals that you can aim for.

 Don’t be a hermit — foreign language is the perfect subject to learn in pairs or groups!